Paper Plate Jellyfish Craft

 • Let’s make the body of our jellyfish!
 Grab a 10-inch paper plate and cut it in half.
 Using a foam paintbrush, paint the back of each plate with your choice of craft paint.
 Set aside to dry for at least 10 minutes.

-• While the body of your jellyfish is drying, let’s make the eyes!
+• While the body of your jellyfish is drying, make the eyes!
 Trace a 1 ½ inch oval onto the white construction paper.
-Repeat this step to create 4 eyes.
-Using the bottom of the glue stick, trace 4 circles on the blue construction paper to create the pupils.
-Cut all of the tracings out and set your cuttings aside.
+Repeat this step to create 4 eyes altogether.
+Using the bottom of the glue stick, trace 4 smaller circles on the blue construction paper to create the pupils.
+Cut all of the circles out and set your cuttings aside.

-• For the tentacles, we will use crepe paper streamers.
-Cut the streamers into seven strips 10 inches in length, and attach them horizontally across the bottom of the plate with a stapler.
+• For the tentacles, cut the streamers into seven strips, 10 inches in length, and attach them horizontally across the bottom of the plate with a stapler.
 Once the streamers are secure, cut each one up the center to create movement.

 Tried this recipe?Please leave a comment below or pin it to your Pinterest account!